cnf-sites/cnf-blog-congo/content/blog/java/java-download-install-jdk-8-windows/index.md

 > Note that [Oracle has changed the license of their JDK](https://www.oracle.com/java/technologies/javase/jdk-faqs.html).
 Instead of having a single JDK build which you can use for free, they now have two different JDK builds:

-* [Oracle’s JDK](https://www.oracle.com/java/technologies/downloads/) (commercial) – you can use this in development and testing for free, but if you use it in production you have to pay for it.
+* [Oracle's JDK](https://www.oracle.com/java/technologies/downloads/) (commercial) – you can use this in development and testing for free, but if you use it in production you have to pay for it.
-* [Oracle’s OpenJDK](https://jdk.java.net/java-se-ri/8-MR3) (open source) – you can use this for free in any environment.
+* [Oracle's OpenJDK](https://jdk.java.net/java-se-ri/8-MR3) (open source) – you can use this for free in any environment.

 ## Download Oracle JDK 8